linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 02 Fundamentals of Investing.md

 As just mentioned, an investor who pursues the most popular form of a passive strategy, indexing, will assemble a portfolio that attempts to match the performance of the index.
 In theory, it is quite simple to do.
 An investor can purchase every security in the index.
 The amount purchased of a particular security should be equal to the percentage of that security in the index.

 For example, consider the S&P 500.
 As the name indicates, there are 500 companies whose stock (the security) is in included in the index.
 Two of the stocks are Microsoft and Johnson & Johnson.
-On February 28, 2002, Microsoft's market capitalization was  $315,924 million and Johnson & Johnson's market capitalization was$ 186,798 million.
+On February 28, 2002, Microsoft's market capitalization was  \$315,924 million and Johnson & Johnson's market capitalization was\$ 186,798 million.
 The market capitalization of all 500 companies on that same day was 10,079 billion.
 Therefore, the percentage of the portfolio that would be allocated to these two companies in a portfolio indexed to the S&P 500 would have been:

 $$